About Me And My Involvement - Lewes Bonfire Celebrations

 “A long habit of not thinking a thing wrong, gives it a superficial appearance of being right, and raises at first a formidable outcry in defense of custom.”

-Can you imagine a world without the bonfire season, the outmeetings, months of fundraising, bonfire costume making, torch making, torch dipping, society politics, committee meetings, designing and setting up firework displays, effigy and tab making, health and safety, council politics, police politics, insurance, rookies, chineese crackers, flares, harveys beer, the aroma of sulphur and paraffin and lastly the good old Lewes Bonfire Night Celebrations.
-Cant imagine sitting around flower pressing can you?
+I cant imagine a world without the bonfire season, the outmeetings, months of fundraising, bonfire costume making, torch making, torch dipping, society politics, committee meetings, designing and setting up firework displays, effigy and tab making, health and safety, council politics, police politics, the gutter press, insurance, rookies, chineese crackers, flares, harveys beer, the aroma of sulphur and paraffin and lastly the good old Lewes Bonfire Night Celebrations.
+Cant imagine sitting around flower pressing either?

 This is my all time favourite toy, Chinese Crackers, It beats stamp collecting! and has got me into more trouble than I can remember, The local constabulary hate them and I cant think why! .
 A firecracker display in Malaysia in 1988 used over 3 million chinese crackers, measured almost 6 kilometres and burned for over 9 hours, the longest firecracker display on record.